 Both tocopherols and tocotrienols are found in palm oil.
 Tocopherols are present in most plant-based oils.
 Tocotrienols, on the other hand, are rare in food, yet are abundant in palm oil—70 percent of the Vitamin E in palm oil comes from tocotrienols.

-Recent studies suggest that tocotrienols have powerful protective properties against heart disease, cancer and even dementia and Alzheimer’s.
+Recent studies suggest that tocotrienols may have powerful protective properties against some diseases such as heart disease, cancer and even dementia and Alzheimer’s.

 What about the dangers of saturated fats?